ericjwhitney/pyavia/README.md

 *Important points*:
 - Development is intended to be organic.
-- Modules presently included were either previously developed during my day -to-day work as an engineer, or otherwise just out of curiosity.
+- Modules presently included were either previously developed during my day-to-day work as an engineer, or otherwise just out of curiosity.
 If something seems like it might be useful to other people, I will try to include it.
 - I don't intend on including anything that is particularly arcane, buggy, hard to use or not for the public domain.